Economic policy of the Biden administration: Unions

 On January 22, 2021, Biden issued Executive Order 14003 that removed Schedule F, overturning a number of Trump's policies that limited the collective bargaining power of federal unions.
 He called on Amazon workers to vote for union representation in a closely watched election in Alabama.
 This was stronger support than any president has given unions in decades.
 However the workers defeated the proposal 71% to 29%, enhancing Amazon's reputation as a leading bulwark against unionization.
 Labor activists said Biden's advocacy would build his support in the working class, fighting off Republican inroads there.

+He was criticized by some union activists for signing a bill to force an end to the 2022 United States railroad labor dispute that did not contain the union's target of paid sick leave.
+However, the Biden administration was also influential in securing a later deal to provide paid sick leave to those rail workers.

+Biden appointed two of the five members of the National Labor Relations Board, which enacted many policies that boosted unions during his presidency.
+These were seen as a factor in an increase in labor strikes in 2023, which won unions several wins, such as increased pay and better working conditions.

+In September 2023, Biden became the first United States president to ever march in a picket line with a union, when he joined a strike with the United Auto Workers.

 Taxation and deficits

 Individual taxes

 Biden has pledged to raise taxes only on individual persons earning over $200,000, or $400,000 for married couples filing jointly.
 Treasury Secretary nominee Janet Yellen reiterated Biden's pledge in her answers during her Senate confirmation hearing process in January 2021.
 The individual tax cuts in President Trump's Tax Cuts and Jobs Act are scheduled to expire after 2025, for all income levels.
-This means they automatically revert to the higher rates of the Obama Administration, in the absence of new legislation.
+This means they automatically revert to the higher rates of the Obama administration, in the absence of new legislation.